 The first question you may ask yourself as you begin your journey toward a college degree is “how am I going to pay for my education?”
 There are many types of financial aid available to support you along the way.

 - Scholarships and Grants: financial aid that you do not have to pay back

 - Federal Work-Study: allows you to work and earn money for school expenses

-- Loans: borrowed money that must be repaid with interest
+- Loans: borrowed money that must be repaid-with interest

-The types and amounts of aid awarded are determined by financial need, availability of funds, student classification and academic performance.
+The types and amounts of aid awarded are determined by financial need, availability of funds, student classification, and academic performance.

-According to the guidelines set forth by the Department of Education, students who start college for the first time after July 1, 2012, must have a high school diploma or an official equivalent to a high school diploma, such as GED certificate, in order to receive financial aid at the institution that he/she is attending.
+According to the guidelines set forth by the Department of Education, students who start college for the first time after July 1, 2012, must have a high school diploma or an official equivalent to a high school diploma, such as a GED certificate, in order to receive financial aid at the institution that he/she is attending.
 You will need to submit official, final high school transcripts as proof of graduation from high school to any TCC Enrollment Services office.
-If you completed high school through a home-school setting, you must submit official transcripts with a graduation date, as well as ACT scores (either national or residual scores.)
+If you completed high school through a homeschool setting, you must submit official transcripts with your graduation date, as well as ACT scores (either national or residual scores.)